 Shall bloom the thunder-blasted tree,

 Or the stricken eagle soar!

-The speaker has now moved into a mental space which is completely consumed by mourning.
+The speaker has now moved into a mental space that is completely consumed by mourning.
 He is unable to shake off what has happened, move on with his life, and search for happiness once more.
-The depth of his despair is clearly stated in the beginning of the third stanza.
+The depth of his despair is clearly stated at the beginning of the third stanza.